Tony La Viña

-Antonio Gabriel Maestrado La Viña (born October 22, 1959), known as Tony La Viña, is a Filipino lawyer, academic, and climate activist or advocate.
+Antonio Gabriel Maestrado La Viña (born October 22, 1959) is a Filipino lawyer, academic, and environmentalist.

 He is currently an associate director and head of the Kilma Center at the Manila Observatory and a professor of law, philosophy, politics and governance in several universities in the Philippines.
 He is also a member of the Permanent Court of Arbitration.

-La Viña was the dean of the Ateneo de Manila University School of Government and was an undersecretary of the Department of Environment and Natural Resources.
+La Viña was the dean of the Ateneo de Manila University School of Government and was an undersecretary of the Department of Environment and Natural Resources from 1996 to 1998.
 He also co-founded several non-government organizations in the Philippines.

 Education

 La Viña was born in Cagayan de Oro to lawyer and academic Gabriel La Viña and Lourdes Maestrado y Chaves, who would later serve as city councilor for Cagayan de Oro, and is the daughter of Silvino Dacapio Maestrado, former Congressman for the 1st District of Misamis Province.
 He is the younger brother of former Social Security System Commissioner and Department of Tourism undersecretary Jose Gabriel "Pompee" La Viña.

 He graduated from the Ateneo de Manila University in 1980 with a Bachelor of Arts degree in philosophy.
 After teaching philosophy at the Ateneo and Xavier University, he took up law at the University of the Philippines (UP) College of Law.
 He would later place third in the 1989 Philippine Bar Examination.
 La Viña spent several years as a professor of law at UP in the 1990s, and as a human rights and environmental attorney serving indigenous peoples and other local communities.

 From 1991 to 1995, La Viña attended Yale Law School in New Haven, Connecticut, for his Master of Laws and Doctor of Juridical Science degrees.
 At Yale, he focused on international environmental law and policy and wrote a dissertation on climate change.
 That dissertation was later published as a book (Climate Change and Developing Countries: Negotiating a Global Regime) by the Institute of International Legal Studies of the University of the Philippines Law Center.